 NH SB89 Passed!

-NH Senate Bill 89 was recently passed by the NH legislature.
+NH Senate Bill 89 was recently signed by the governor.
 This bill protects our state’s loon population by increasing existing restrictions on the use and sale of toxic lead fishing sinkers and jigs weighing one ounce or less—still the largest known cause of New Hampshire adult loon mortality.

 What Trees Do for You